 Slam Dunk Festival is another essential annual event to get under your belt before you’re 25.
 First held in Millennium Square in 2006 after being born from a club night in Leeds, it has grown year-on-year and now sets out its stall at Temple Newsam (as well as having a sister festival in Hatfield).
 The biggest independent rock festival in the UK, it takes place over one day and numerous stages and is the home of metal, punk, emo and ska.
 Past performers have included legends such as Fall Out Boy, Enter Shikari, Good Charlotte and NOFX.

-Temple Newsam, Temple Newsam Road, Leeds, West Yorkshire, LS15 0AE.
-Take the East Leeds line.
+Slam Dunk Festival takes place at Temple Newsam, Temple Newsam Road, Leeds, West Yorkshire, LS15 0AE.

-Vintage style never goes out of fashion, and a rummage through the racks of Judy’s Vintage is like a lucky dip of classic looks.
-It was spawned at Leeds University Union in 2006 and has grown to have its own base in Seacroft, as well as a packed calendar of events.
+Vintage style never goes out of fashion, and a rummage through the racks at Judy’s Vintage Fair is like a lucky dip of classic looks.
+It was spawned at Leeds University Union in 2005 and has grown into the more permanent Shop Kilo, with a packed calendar of events around Leeds.
 They include the ever-popular Kilo Sale, where you can pick up pre-loved clothes for £15 per kilo, as well as a furniture flea and a winter market.
 It’s a way to shop sustainably, giving timeless clothing a new home and saving it from going to landfill.